AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 ## Why are the data disk parameters of a migration source not displayed in the Create Migration Task pane?
 How can I resolve this issue?

 This is because your migration source is not equipped with data disks or no data disk is attached to the migration source.
-If your migration source is not equipped with or no data disk is attached to the migration source, the data disk parameters are not displayed in the Create Migration Task pane.
+If your migration source has no data disk or is not attached to a data disk, the data disk parameters are not displayed in the Create Migration Task pane.
 To resolve this problem, perform the following steps:

 1. Attach the data disk.
 2. Restart the SMC client.